 How did AEA get started - and Why?

 In 2005, in an effort to create unique programs and facilitate meaningful connections for university groups traveling to Asia, Academic Experiences Abroad was launched.
 After just one year of successful programs, university partners began asking us to create programs to Brazil, Ghana, and Europe, so we started exploring those possibilities.
 As our clients’ needs have evolved, we have grown too, expanding our services while always keeping in mind the original mission.
 Today, AEA continues to facilitate connections and offer unique, customized, faculty-led programs.
-But our programs are no longer limited to Asia; they are available throughout Asia, Europe, Latin America, Oceania, the Caribbean, and parts of Africa.
+And our programs are no longer limited to Asia; they are available throughout Asia, Europe, Latin America, Oceania, the Caribbean, parts of the Middle East, and much of Africa.

 Our travels impact people and planet – for better or for worse.

-Consider your footprint.
+- Consider your carbon footprint.
 Carry a reusable bag and water bottle whenever possible.
-Limit purchases that involve excessive plastic.
-Ask AEA and your hosts if there are other ways to help.
+Limit purchases that involve excessive plastic and animal parts.
+Educate yourself about onsetting, offsetting and the social cost of carbon.

 - Bring needed supplies.
 There is always a need for more supplies for projects, schools, communities and more.
 If you are unsure of what is needed, please ask AEA.